flathub/org.freedesktop.LinuxAudio.BaseExtension/README.md

 applications have to use the same runtime so you should consider this when upgrading the runtime on your application flatpak.

+As of writing 19.08 is in maintenance mode.

 When moving to a more recent Freedestkop, branches will have to be created to keep the older versions of the plugins available.
 As an application you might want to consider when you want to do the